Islam-Made-Easy/islam_made_easy/assets/md/intro.md

   is upon His Throne separated from His creation and His knowledge encompasses everything, that Allāh is Eternal and has no beginning, no end and (His capabilities, Deeds and Attributes have) no boundaries.
 With His perfect Attributes He has always been knowledgable, speaking, hearing, seeing, alive and forbearing.
 He knows what will be before it is, and (they agreed) that He predestined the destinies before everything was created.
-And they are in agreement regarding the leadership (after the death of the Prophet (ﷺ)) of Abū Bakr, ‘Umar, ‘Uthmān and ‘Alī (رضي‬ الله عنهم‬), and upon the preference of the two Shaykh (Abū Bakr and ‘Umar) and that the ten are in Paradise will full certainty and no doubt regarding it.
+And they are in agreement regarding the leadership (after the death of the Prophet (ﷺ)) of Abū Bakr, ‘Umar, ‘Uthmān and ‘Alī (رضي الله عنهم), and upon the preference of the two Shaykh (Abū Bakr and ‘Umar) and that the ten are in Paradise will full certainty and no doubt regarding it.
 And they are in agreement regarding the tarahhum (asking for mercy) upon all the Companions of the Messenger of Allāh (ﷺ) and asking for forgiveness for them, his wives, his children and the people of his household, and not mentioning any of these except with good while refraining from and not looking into the disputes between them.
 So this (i.e. what has been mentioned) and what is similar to it is from that which has a long explanation and the people since Allāh sent His Prophet (ﷺ) until this time of ours are in agreement regarding this, in